rokosbasilisk/rokosbasilisk.github.io/_posts/2020-12-21-non-turing.markdown

-I recently got to read a whitepaper on [neuromorphic computing](/assets/docs/non_turing.pdf), The core-thesis of the paper that the current "Turing-machine" formulation could'nt explain the cognitive capabilities human-brains, due to which computers cannot exhibit human-level learning ability.
+I recently got to read a whitepaper on [neuromorphic computing](/assets/docs/non_turing.pdf), The thesis of that paper is that, the "Turing-machine" formulation could'nt explain the cognitive capabilities human-brains, due to which computers cannot exhibit human-level learning ability.
 The post is my opinion about why this may be false.

 <div class="imgcap">
 <img src="/assets/turing_machine.jpeg">